nokia/plyometrics/README.md

 Heap fragmentation
 ------------------
 In the real world, your app's heap might be fragmented.
-To simulate this, you can use `polyometrics::fragmentize_heap` function.
+To simulate this, you can use `plyometrics::fragmentize_heap` function.
 It returns an object which you should keep in the scope of your test.

 ```cpp
 BENCHMARK("iterating").types<